dexempower/Velas/_posts/2020-11-20-velas-wallet-android.md

 ![](https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/android/Terminos.jpg?raw=true)
 **Backup Your Seed**
--  :warning:Create a backup of your seed phrase before starting to use the application,
+-  Create a backup of your seed phrase before starting to use the application,
 - You will see a message at the bottom to indicate that you have not done it yet.

 ![](https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/android/BACKUP%20SEED.jpg?raw=true)

 **Follow the steps**
- -  :warning:Write down your 24 recovery words, make multiple copies and never share it with anyone,
+ -  Write down your 24 recovery words, make multiple copies and never share it with anyone,

 ![](https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/android/SEED.jpg?raw=true)
  -  If you want to use a simple template that we provide tap next and then tap print.